nes-lab/shepherd-nova/docs/content/infrastructure.md

 Besides being partly covered by unittests, these routines unfortunately act largely like a black box.
 To counteract the issue, we took three additional steps:

+- mathematical models, behaviors and parameters were validated during two master theses.
 - The virtual power source, including the harvester, was fully ported to python as a 1:1 functional-copy.
 A simulation can be run by adding a virtual target.
 Internal states and behaviors can be easily debugged similar to [Simba](https://github.com/LENS-TUGraz/simba).
-While Simba was not designed with real-time and hardware in the loop in mind, the concepts have the same goal.
+While Simba was not designed with real-time and hardware in the loop in mind, both concepts have the same goal.
-- The C-code, running inside the PRU, can be compiled to a shared library with an interface for python.
+- The C-code, running inside the PRU, can be compiled to a shared library with a c-types interface for python.
 Beside the python-port, this can act as an additional plugin-replacement for an emulation experiment.
-All three versions can be run against each other and compared.
+All three versions can be (and were) run against each other and compared.
-- mathematical models, behaviors and parameters were validated during two master theses.

 For more insight during the actual emulation the user can leverage the following config and data: